Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The service aims to support organizations in introducing application development, release, and management processes characterized by automation, security, and compliance, thus promoting the creation of reliable digital solutions aligned with required quality standards.
 It allows you to manage projects and repositories, control source code versions, automate CI/CD pipelines, and collaborate efficiently with development teams.

-The service is offered per user unit.
-Each unit consists of 100 users.
+The service is offered per user unit in the following options: 100 Users Ultimate/500 Users premium/2000 Free.

 #### Features and Advantages